SAI Executive Leaders

 The Executive Leaders group was formed to replace City Superintendents of Iowa that voluntarily disbanded in support of creating a new entity.
 This group is under the auspices of SAI.

-Membership is open to any Iowa school superintendent who is an SAI member, and you may join online.
+Membership is open to any Iowa school superintendent who is an SAI member.
+Contact the SAI office to join.
 The purpose of SAI Executive Leaders is to provide strategic leadership for system improvements that will result in quality educational outcomes for Iowa’s youth.

 The group was formed in recognition of the unique contributions all superintendents can make to systems improvements and will focus on four strategies: